Compare real-world fit, not spreadsheet noise.

 External dimensions and carry delta

-Fujifilm X100VI is 10mm narrower than Canon EOS R6 Mark II, Fujifilm X100VI is 23mm shorter than Canon EOS R6 Mark II, Fujifilm X100VI is 33mm thinner than Canon EOS R6 Mark II, and Fujifilm X100VI is 149g lighter than Canon EOS R6 Mark II.
+Fujifilm X100VI is the narrowest (10mm less than Canon EOS R6 Mark II), Fujifilm X100VI is the shortest (23mm less than Canon EOS R6 Mark II), Fujifilm X100VI is the thinnest (33mm less than Canon EOS R6 Mark II), and Fujifilm X100VI is the lightest (149g less than Canon EOS R6 Mark II).

 Canon EOS R6 Mark II